munvegi/venues-app/README.md

 This is a web application that integrates with the Foursquare API and allows you to search for a place by name and return the recommended or popular venues near that location.
 Optionally, the **Recommended** checkbox can be unchecked to search all the venues near the location, not just the recommended ones.
-The search for recommended venues is ordered by rating.

 ## Build & run